How Much Does Sync Licensing Pay? A Breakdown

 Start Tracking What Matters

-The rates in this guide give you a realistic framework, but numbers only matter if you are actively pitching and closing deals.
-The gap between artists who earn from sync and those who do not is not talent — it is follow-through.
+The rates in this guide give you a realistic framework, but numbers only matter if you're actively pitching and closing deals.
+The gap between artists who earn from sync and those who don't is rarely talent.
+It's follow-through, professional presentation, and knowing when supervisors are paying attention.